 I believe the future of Urban music and Urban radio will undergo a massive change in the next few years.
-It HAS to for the better.
+It has to for the better.
 Listeners/fans are getting so much music at a much faster pace than we are used to.
-And WE NEED TO RECOGNIZE that.
-Radio and the music business is about the consumer.
-Not about US.
+And we need to recognize that.
+Radio and the music business are about the consumer.
+Not about us.

 8) How you decide what to play in the mixes you do?

-I have different mixshows in over 100 markets across the country.
-My company, Team 1200 Radio, is in 10 markets, including OKC, Shreveport and Little Rock.
-I also work for Westwood One's The Touch Radio (UAC) and Reach Media's DL Hughley Radio Show.
+I have different mix shows in over 100 markets across the country.
+My company team, 1200 Radio, is in 10 markets including OKC, Shreveport and Little Rock.
+I also work for Reach Media's DL Hughley Radio Show.
 So in addition to doing Mainstream Urban, I also do Urban AC.
 Staying versatile!

 Could you tell us some things about you that might surprise people?